 I'll now say something which will be sensitive.
-In the United States we have a tendency to think with a five-year-old mind about foreign policy, and every five years we have a fireward guy.
-Now we've got a real bad guy called bin Laden, but the notion that if we got rid of bin Laden, somehow our problems would be solved is very naive.
-Indeed, if we got rid of him and it came out that we did, we would create many more bin Ladens.
-But the point is not bin Laden.
-There's also Sadaam ein, Fidel Castro, Muramar Kadaffi, Manuel Noriega lind of like Newsweek, "Where are they now?"
-Some of lare now our allies, right?
-Because Hussein and Kadaffi [188] able to help us with bin Laden.
+In the United States we have a tendency to think with a five-year-old mind about foreign policy, and every five years we have a five-weath and guy.
+Now we've got a real bad guy called bin Laden, somehow our problems would be solved is very naive.
+Indeed, if we got rid of him and it came out that we did, would create many more bin Ladens to be able to help us with bin Laden.
 Again, it's not to say bin Laden's a good guy.
 Remember, I'm not a postmodernist: I know evil when I see it.
 But it's simplistic to think that one person is solely responsible for an organization with thousands of people in it and millions of people supporting it.
 It doesn't work that way.
 There have to be very complex supporting forces which essentially have to be convinced, not neutralized, if the current terrorist threat is going to end.